Wednesday, 6:00 PM - 7:45 PM

-The second session begins with a discussion of what was learned from reading the different parts of the Bible.
-Participants then learn more about the process and importance of biblical translation, and how to select particular “versions” of the Bible for personal and communal reading.
-Additionally, the spiritual discipline of Narrative Reading is introduced as one of the focal exercises during Week 2.
+The second session begins with a discussion of what was learned from reading the different parts of the Bible and practicing the discipline of Narrative Reading.
+Participants then learn more about the importance of biblical translation and its detailed process, and also how to select particular “versions” of the Bible for personal and communal reading.
+For the Week 2 Exercises, the discipline of Bible Study is introduced and broken down for clearer understanding.

 This module opens with an in-depth look at the role community plays in God’s design for humanity.
-Participants contribute to a discussion of the variety of relationships we experience over a lifetime, as well as how those relationships can become corrupted and how they can be redeemed.
-Additionally, teaching begins on the subject of individual personality types, and how these affect various kinds of relationships.
-Week 1 exercises include an in-depth personality profile, known as the Enneagram, as well as a personal inventory of relationships.
+Participants contribute to a discussion of the variety of relationships we experience over a lifetime, as well as how those relationships can be corrupted as well as redeemed.
+Additionally, the Enneagram personality type system is introduced as the tool that will further individual practice of the module’s content, and subsequent group discussion.
+Session 1 concludes with the introduction of the first of three “fellowship-centered disciplines,” Encouragement.
+Week 1 Exercises include an in-depth personality type assessment (RHETI-1), taken online in conjunction with the module workbook.

-The second session of this module begins with a spirited discussion of participants’ results of their personality profile, and what insights it provided regarding their personal relationships inventory.
-Detailed instruction of various Enneagram personality types – and how they relate to each other – follows.
+The second session of this module begins with a spirited discussion of participants’ results of their RHETI-1 personality profile, and what insights it provided regarding their personal relationships inventory.
+Detailed instruction of various Enneagram personality types – and how each type relates to the others – follows.
 Participants determine the do’s and don’ts within particular relationships based on the different personality types represented.
-Week 2 exercises include the practice of fellowship-centered spiritual disciplines, including but not limited to Encouragement, Detachment, Forgiveness, and Sabbath.
+The session concludes with an introduction to the second spiritual discipline, Compassion.
+Week 2 Exercises include the practice of both Encouragement and Compassion, and the continued study of the Enneagram personality type system.

-The final session of this module opens with a discussion of participants’ individual experiences practicing the fellowship-centered disciplines, both those that affect personal behaviors and those that impact the lives of others.
+The final session of this module opens with a discussion of participants’ individual experiences practicing the disciplines of Encouragement and Compassion, not only as having impact on others but also on one’s personal behavioral habits.
 Following this, the class will consider how the combination of understanding personality types and committing to spiritual disciplines can redeem and even transform existing relationships.
-Week 3 exercises will focus participants on several key resolutions pertaining to their pursuit of genuine fellowship in every area of life.
+The session will conclude with an in-depth discussion of the spiritual discipline of Forgiveness and how it can be practically applied in our lives.
+Week 3 Exercises will guide participants in several key resolutions pertaining to genuine fellowship in every area of life.

 The opening session of this module focuses on what Scripture says about the act of prayer, and the specific attitudes and objectives of those who would engage in the discipline of prayer.
 Participants learn about specific prayer “postures” and the first week of exercises focus on practicing each one.